VoltanaLLM: Energy-Efficient and SLO-Aware Disaggregated LLM Serving via Adaptive Frequency Control and State-Space Routing: Introduction

-To address these challenges, we turn to a new architectural trend in LLM serving systems: prefill-decode (P/D) disaggregation~\cite{patel2024splitwiseefficientgenerativellm,zhong2024distserve} and present \name, a novel system for SLO-aware and energy-optimized LLM inference via a control theory inspired co-design.
-Specifically, \name introduces two key strategies: (1) a lightweight feedback-driven frequency controller (\sref{subsec:governor}), which independently adjusts GPU frequency for all instances at fine-grained per-iteration granularity to respond to instantaneous request load without violating SLOs; and (2) a state space navigation-based router (\sref{subsec:router}), which steers requests among decode instances by performing a ``what-if'' analysis in the state spaces of decode instances and navigating a state space to maximize energy efficiency.
-To support these strategies, \name also introduces a lightweight yet accurate latency predictor (\sref{subsec:predictor}) that estimates TTFT and ITL for candidate frequencies and routing decisions.
-Together, these techniques allow \name to jointly optimize for SLO attainment, dynamic load adaptation, and energy efficiency.
+To address these challenges, we build upon prefill-decode (P/D) disaggregation~\cite{patel2024splitwise,zhong2024distserve} and present \name, the first energy-efficient SLO-aware disaggregated LLM serving system that jointly optimizes GPU frequency and request routing under latency SLOs.
+Specifically, \name introduces three key techniques: (1) \governor (\sref{subsec:governor}), a responsive frequency controller that adjusts GPU frequency at fine-grained, per-iteration granularity within inference engine to respond to instantaneous workload fluctuations while adhering to SLOs; (2) \predictor (\sref{subsec:predictor}), a lightweight yet accurate model inference time predictor, trained offline from profiling data and continuously adapted online to maintain accuracy under dynamic workloads and frequencies; (3) \router (\sref{subsec:router}), an architecture-aware, state-space guided request router that dynamically steers decode requests by navigating a load-frequency state space to maximize overall energy efficiency while meeting SLOs.
+Together, these techniques allow \name to jointly optimize for SLO attainment, energy efficiency, and dynamic load adaptation.

-We implement \name on SGLang~\cite{zheng2024sglang}, a production-grade LLM inference engine.
-Our extensive evaluations over multiple state-of-the-art LLMs and real-world datasets show that \name achieves up to 36.3\% GPU energy savings while preserving TTFT/ITL SLO attainment rates.
-In summary, we make the following contributions in this paper: \begin{itemize} \item To the best of our knowledge, we present the first formal formulation of energy efficiency optimization for LLM inference under a P/D disaggregated architecture, while highlighting its connection to control theory and phase-specific scheduling. \item We design and implement \name, an SLO-aware and energy-efficient LLM serving system that incorporates phase-specific feedback-driven frequency control, state space navigation-based router, and lightweight yet accurate latency prediction model. \item We conduct extensive evaluations across state-of-the-art LLMs and various workloads.
-Our results show that \name achieves up to 36.3\% energy savings while preserving SLO attainment rates. \end{itemize}
+We implement \name on SGLang~\cite{zheng2024sglang}, a production-grade LLM inference engine, and make the following contributions: \textbf{(1)} We propose the first optimization framework for energy efficient LLM inference under P/D disaggregation, which enables principled control of energy-latency trade-offs under SLO constraints. \textbf{(2)} We are the first to identify two new architectural phenomena in disaggregated LLM serving: phase-specific U-shaped energy-frequency relationships and architectural granularity-induced inefficiency, which motivate phase-specific and architecture-aware energy control. \textbf{(3)} We design and implement \name, the first SLO-aware and energy-efficient disaggregated LLM serving system that incorporates phase-specific and responsive frequency controller, as well as state-space guided request routing that delivers the best energy-latency efficiency.
+We conduct extensive evaluations across various LLMs and workloads.
+Our results show that \name achieves up to 36.3\% energy savings while preserving TTFT and ITL SLO attainment rates.